vinhbt241/advent-of-code-2024/README.md

 3. A brief explanation of the approach, if applicable.

 ### Languages and Tools
-I’ll be primarily using **Ruby**, but I might explore others as part of the learning process.
+I'll be primarily using **Ruby**, but I might explore others as part of the learning process.

 ## How to Run the Code
 1. Clone this repository: